Double Copy of Form Factors and Higgs Amplitudes: A mechanism of turning spurious poles in Yang-Mills into physical poles in gravity: Abstract

 \section{Abstract}

 We extend the double copy picture of scattering amplitudes to a class of matrix elements (so-called form factors) that involve local gauge invariant operators.
 Both the Bern, Carrasco and Johansson (BCJ) and the Kawai, Lewellen and Tye (KLT) formalisms are considered and novel properties are observed.
 One remarkable feature is that through the double-copy construction, certain spurious poles hidden in the gauge form factors become physical propagators in gravity.
 This mechanism also reveals new hidden relations for form factors which can be understood as a generalization of the BCJ relations.
-The same double-copy prescription applies as well to tree-level QCD amplitudes involving a color-singlet Higgs particle.
-The double copy of form factors suggests a possible new class of observables in gravity and string theory.